tmbuza/iMAP/README2.md

 * *.bashrc*: is executed for interactive non-login shells.
 More common in Unix-Linux.

 >In MAC we will set the PATHs in the *.bashrc* file, then source it from the *.bash_profile* file.
-Simply, add the following lines to *.bash_profile*.
-If the files do not exist, create them.
+Simply, add the following lines to the *.bash_profile* file.
+If the files do not exist, create them in the home directory.

 ```{}